swcarpentry/managing-research-software-projects/_episodes/04-version.md

 - "Rules regarding intellectual property and storage of sensitive information apply no matter where code and data are hosted."
 ---

-**FIXME: we assume everything is under version control.
-If not, go and do that.**
+*   FIXME: we assume everything is under version control.
+If not, go and do that.
+*   FIXME: pre-commit review

 A big question for groups that want to open up their work is where to host their code and data.
 One option is for the lab, the department, or the